 - 9.1.
 External and Intercollegiate Examiners should submit an online report after each exam board to the University of London, on the proforma provided, within one month of the date of the final meeting of the Board of Examiners, but in any event no later than three months after this date. - 9.2.
+In instances where programmes have multiple awarding Board of Examiners meetings in an academic year, discretion exists from the relevant Chair of the Board of Examiners as to the expectation and frequency of External and Intercollegiate Examiner reports submitted online.
+Timelines for submission of reports will be as detailed in 9.1. - 9.3.
 External and Intercollegiate Examiners' reports will be shared with various parties within the University of London and federation member in accordance with the Quality Assurance Schedule, for consideration and follow-up under the mechanisms outlined below and in accordance with the Quality Assurance Schedule.
 If an External or Intercollegiate Examiner so wishes, they may send a separate confidential report to the Pro Vice-Chancellor (International, Learning & Teaching). - 10.
-Procedure for the receipt, consideration and follow-up of External/Intercollegiate Examiners' reports on online and distance learning programmes offered through the University of London Worldwide
+Procedure for the receipt, consideration and follow-up of External/Intercollegiate Examiners' reports on online and distance learning programmes offered through the University of London Worldwide and on-campus postgraduate taught programmes through the School of Advanced Study responsible for the academic direction of individual programmes, while the University of London Worldwide provides the business management, administrative infrastructure, and development resource.